AbolareRoheemah/AbolareRoheemah/README.md

 # Hi there!
 I'm Roheemah 👋

 ## 🚀 About Me
-I’m a passionate frontend and smart contract developer with expertise in a variety of technologies, including React, Vue, Nuxt, JavaScript, HTML, CSS, Git, Vuetify, and Solidity for smart contract development.
+I’m an experienced frontend and smart contract developer with expertise in a variety of technologies, including React, Vue, Nuxt, JavaScript, HTML, CSS, Git, Vuetify, and Solidity for smart contract development.
 My commitment to continuous learning has helped me master the creation of user-friendly, visually appealing web applications—from landing pages to fintech platforms and admin dashboards—as well as secure and efficient blockchain-based solutions.

 ### 🛠 Tech Stack
 ![Solidity](https://img.shields.io/badge/-Solidity-05122A?style=flat&logo=solidity)